 The other curriculum route is the Sport Baccalaureate.
-This is a bespoke, wide-ranging course which includes studying sports and outdoor education, and is accredited mainly by BTEC, with a few other qualifications that the students will gain along the way, such as lifeguarding.
+This is a wide-ranging course which includes studying sports and outdoor education, and is accredited mainly by BTEC, with a few other qualifications that the students will gain along the way, such as First Aid at Work certificate.
 The assessment for the Sport Baccalaureate is continual and consists of a number of assignments.
 There are no final exams.

 A great strength of the Sixth Form at Plymouth College is the support and advice pupils receive as they apply to university.
 The PSHME programme in the Sixth Form revolves around preparing the students to submit the strongest application possible to the most relevant universities for the most suitable course.